bentriom/ABCRN.jl/README.md

 ## Getting started

-A few notebooks are available in examples/notebooks for a quick presentation of the different features of the package.
+A few notebooks are available in examples/notebooks for a quick presentation of the packages' features.

 ## Tests

-Execution and statistical tests are available.
-It can be run by
+Execution and statistical tests can be run through:

 `julia test/runtests.jl`